takfarine/TCN-with-Bahdanau-Attention/README.md

 *  Residual Connection:
         Helps in avoiding the vanishing gradient problem, especially in deep networks, and often leads to faster convergence.

+## Usage:

+To use the TCN block with Bahdanau Attention in your architecture, simply instantiate and integrate it as you would with any other Keras layer: x = TCNBlock(filters, kernel_size, dilation_rate)(input_tensor)